shahidajaz/ICO-VM-IP-Ansible/README.md

 ## Prerequisites
 To execute the workflow, Hyperflex, vCenter and Ansible Host must be connected to Intersight by adding it as a Target.
+The Ansible Playbook is provided in the repo and needs to be copied to the Ansible Host before running the workflow.

 ## Workflow for Web Server provisioning